liljencrantz/crush/docs/overview.md

 It is quite common to want to pass boolean arguments to commands, which is why Crush has a special shorthand syntax for it.
-Passing in `--foo` is equivalent to passing in `foo=true`.
+Passing in `--foo` is equivalent to passing in `foo=$true`.

 ### Subshells

 Sometimes you want to use the output of one command as an *argument* to another command, just like a subshell in e.g. bash.
-This is different from using the output as the *input*, and is done by putting the command within parenthesis (`()`), like so:
+This is different from what a pipe does, which is using the output as the *input*, and is done by putting the command within parenthesis (`()`), like so:

     crush# echo (pwd)